 Easier Emotional Overwhelm:

 When your brain is working overtime, it has fewer resources for emotional regulation.
 This can show up as irritability, frustration, or emotional flooding.
 Some people hit a breaking point and “rage clean,” wanting everything gone immediately.
+It can also impact the way we connect with ourselves and others.

 The Upside: